mrquincle/mrquincle.github.io/source/README.md

 # Website Anne van Rossum

-The source for my [website](http://mrquincle.github.com/mrquincle) that describes especially code I have written over the years.
+The source for my [website](https://mrquincle.github.io) that describes a little bit of everything.

 If you want to support me with respect to any of the open-source projects I have been working on, feel free to give me a beer! :-)